Inner nuclear layer

-The inner nuclear layer or layer of inner granules, of the retina, is made up of a number of closely packed cells, of which there are three varieties, viz.: bipolar cells, horizontal cells, and amacrine cells.
+In the anatomy of the eye, the inner nuclear layer or layer of inner granules, of the retina, is made up of a number of closely packed cells, of which there are three varieties: bipolar cells, horizontal cells, and amacrine cells.

 Bipolar cells

 The bipolar cells, by far the most numerous, are round or oval in shape, and each is prolonged into an inner and an outer process.

 They are divisible into rod bipolars and cone bipolars.